Termessos, Antalya

-Historic Site in Antalya
+Historic Site near Antalya

 Termessos is one of the best places to go on a day trip from Antalya, offering visitors a truly unforgettable experience where history, nature, and adventure meet.
 Perched more than 1,000 metres above sea level in the Taurus Mountains, this ancient Pisidian city remains one of the most striking archaeological sites in Turkey.
 Unlike other ancient cities near the coast, Termessos has retained its wild, untouched character, surrounded by pine forests, cliffs, and spectacular mountain views.